Computing and Communications Center

 Telephone: 607 254-3584

 Tracy Mitrano is the director of IT Policy and Institute for Computer Policy and Law.
-Currently she is on the boards of the National Institute for Technology in Liberal Education, Teach Privacy, Cornell Daily Sun (the independent student newspaper at Cornell University), the Tompkins County Broadband Committee, Tompkins County Public Library and is co-chair of the Hawkins Leadership Roundtable for EDUCAUSE.
+Currently she is on the boards of the National Institute for Technology in Liberal Education, Teach Privacy, the Tompkins County Broadband Committee, Tompkins County Public Library and is co-chair of the Hawkins Leadership Roundtable for EDUCAUSE.

 Mitrano writes a blog for Inside Higher Ed entitled "Law, Policy and IT?"
-In June she spoke at the National Association of College and University Attorneys on Cloud Computing, and in September was a U.S. Embassy invited speaker to the Florentine Consulate in Italy at a conference on international copyright enforcement.
+In September 2011, she was the keynote speaker at John Cabot University in Rome, Italy, for its conference on copyright.
+In June of 2012 she spoke at the National Association of College and University Attorneys on Cloud Computing, and in September of that year she was a U.S. Embassy invited speaker to the Florentine Consulate in Italy at a conference on international copyright enforcement.
+June of 2013 she was the keynote speaker for the AMICAL conference held in Rome, Italy, where she spoke on MOOCs, Distributed and Global Learning.